jexxa-projects/JexxaTemplate/README.md

 ## Features

-*   Simple maven project to start your first project with Jexxa, build it as self-contained jar and/or as docker image.
+*   Simple maven project to start your first Jexxa-project, build it as self-contained jar and/or docker image.

 *   Predefined package structure for a ports-and-adapter architecture in the context of domain driven design.

+*   A template for unit tests to validate your domain logic.
+[This template can be used for your own tests](src/test/java/io/jexxa/jexxatemplate/applicationservice/BookStoreServiceTest.java).

 *   A template for integration tests to run your tests against the running application.
 [This template can be used for your own tests](src/test/java/io/jexxa/jexxatemplate/integration/applicationservice/JexxaTemplateIT.java).